Fieldwire/fieldwire_api_docs/source/includes/_markups.md

 font_size | Size of text in pixels

 <aside class="notice">
-    Polygon coordinates refer to the bounding box that contains the text (with 5 pixel padding in all directions)
+    Polygon coordinates refer to the bounding box that contains the text (with 5 pixel padding from edges)
 </aside>
 <aside class="notice">
     Text should not display outside box